dantesuarez/armwrestling/README.md

 # SoarCS 2019!

+'Arm Wrestling' is a two player game in which participants compete to see who can press their button the most times.
+The program keeps track of button clicks, and whoever has more at the end of the 10 second time period is the winner.

 <!-- Note, the line below this one is what links to your screenshot, **DO NOT REMOVE** -->
 ![my_screenshot](./SoarCSHardware.jpg)
 ![](./SoarCSSoftware.jpg)